 Two-Strapped Front Pack

-Yes, this might be a female’s arm, but that doesn’t mean that your fanny pack can’t become an arm cuff.
-Think of it as upgrading the velcro contraption you stick on for running outside.
+Yes, this is a woman’s arm, but that doesn’t mean your fanny pack can’t become an arm cuff.
+Think of it as upgrading the Velcro contraption you stick on for running outside.
 Just like that, but more fashion.

 Capitalize on two trends at once: Big jackets and waist belts.
 Cinch your look with a fanny pack.
 That’s right.
 Put it on top of literally everything else you’re wearing.